Cyber Forensics

 MAC Address saved in System ARP Cache

 There are two types of ARP entries- static and dynamic.
 Most of the time, we will use the dynamic ARP entries.
-This means that the ARP entries kept on a device for some period of time, as long as it is being used.
+This means that a device keeps the ARP entries for some period of time, as long as it is being used.

 The opposite of a dynamic, if ARP entry is the static entry we need to enter a manual link between the Ethernet MAC Address and IP Address.
 Because of management headaches and the lack of significant negatives.
 We use dynamic most of the time.
 To get that details in the investigation follow this command.